-John Cabot provides many ways to encourage students to develop their knowledge of and sensitivity to environmental sustainability.
+John Cabot University provides many ways to encourage students to develop their knowledge of and sensitivity to environmental sustainability.
 One way is through academic courses.
-These are meant to fully integrate with the wealth of other activities and projects available at the University: students clubs, community work, faculty-led trips, lectures and workshops, alumni networking and mentoring, the Triggering Change pitch, as well as the recently-created Certificate in Sustainability.
+These are meant to fully integrate with the wealth of other activities and projects available at JCU: students clubs, community work, faculty-led trips, lectures and workshops, alumni networking and mentoring, the Triggering Change pitch challenge, as well as the Certificate in Sustainability.

-True to its liberal arts tradition, John Cabot takes a multi-disciplinary approach to sustainability, helping to develop a holistic vision that provides a broad approach to understanding and making sense of this complex topic.
-Courses are being added and the curriculum is evolving to accommodate greater flexibility and focus.
+True to its liberal arts tradition, JCU takes a multi-disciplinary approach to sustainability, helping to develop a holistic vision that provides a broad approach to understanding and making sense of this complex topic.
+Courses are being added, and the curriculum is evolving to accommodate greater flexibility and focus.

 ARCH/NS 310 Environmental Archaeology and Paleoclimatology